 |Role of Information Technology in Governance||Generally Accepted Accounting Principles|

-Tier 3 is a descriptive examination conducted offline and involves:
+Tier III is a descriptive examination conducted offline and involves:

-Tier 3 is a 100 marks paper of 60 minutes duration.
-Candidates are allotted time of 60 minutes to complete the descriptive written test.
+Tier III is a 100 marks paper of 60 minutes duration.
+Candidates are allotted a time of 60 minutes to complete the descriptive written test.
 For visually handicapped candidates and candidates suffering from cerebral palsy the time of examination is 80 minutes.
-Introduced in the year 2016, Tier 3 examination focuses on the writing capability of the candidate.
+Introduced in the year 2016, Tier III SSC CGL exam focuses on the writing capability of the candidate.
 A candidate has a choice of selecting the language he/she wishes to write.
 Only Hindi and English languages are allowed.
-Candidate may not choose any other regional language.
-It should be noted that minimum qualifying marks for this Tier 3 paper is 33%.
+The candidate may not choose any other regional language.
+It should be noted that the minimum qualifying marks for this Tier III paper are 33%.

-Merit list is prepared based on Tier 1, Tier 2 and Tier 3 exam and the shortlisted candidates are then asked to appear for Tier 4 of SSC CGL.
-Tier 4 is basically Skill Test comprising of two tests.
+Merit list is prepared based on Tier I, Tier II, and Tier III exam, and the shortlisted candidates are then asked to appear for Tier IV of SSC CGL.
+Tier IV is basically a Skill Test comprising two tests.

 DEST is conducted for candidates who have applied for Tax Assistant Posts in Central Excise & Income Tax.
 Data entry speed skills will be tested at 8000 depressions per hour.
 CPT is conducted for candidates who have applied for Assistant Section Officer Post in CSS only.
 Candidates will have to appear for the Computer Proficiency Test to validate the selection and showcase their comfort and ease of computer usage.

-Q. What is the percentage distribution of SSC CGL 2020 Quantitative Aptitude topics?
+Ques.
+What is the percentage distribution of SSC CGL 2021 Quantitative Aptitude topics?

-A: The percentage distribution can be understood by the pie chart shown below
+Ans: The percentage distribution can be understood by the pie chart shown below:

-Q. What should be studied in SSC CGL General Knowledge section?
+Ques.
+What should be studied in the SSC CGL General Knowledge section?

-A. Candidate should focus on Static GK and Science as they can be very scoring.
-Candidate should be up-to-date with all the happenings around the globe that happened in the past one year.
+Ans.
+Candidate should focus on Static GK and Science as they can be very scoring.
+Candidate should be up-to-date with all the happenings around the globe that happened in the past year.
 Aspirants should make it a habit of going through newspapers on a daily basis.

-Q. Which newspapers should be preferred while preparing for current affairs section?
+Ques.
+Which newspapers should be preferred while preparing for the current affairs section?

-A. Candidates can stick to Verbal/Non Verbal Reasoning by RS Aggrawal and Previous years papers of reasoning by Kiran Publications for preparation of Reasoning.
+Ans.
+Candidates can stick to Verbal/Non-Verbal Reasoning by RS Aggrawal and Previous years papers of reasoning by Kiran Publications for preparation of Reasoning.
 For more practice, one can look up for some good apps in the play store.

-Q. Is there a strategy based upon which you can find out which questions are mos likely to come in exam?
+Ques.
+Is there a strategy based upon which you can find out which questions are most likely to come in the exam?

-A. Over the course of SSC CGL, it has been noticed that atleast 40 - 50% questions that are asked in SSC CGL are repeated year after year.
-If one goes through the previous years question papers in the right manner, they will be able to find out what are the most common topics and hence prepare accordingly.
+Ans.
+Over the course of SSC CGL, it has been noticed that at least 40 - 50% of questions that are asked in SSC CGL are repeated year after year.
+If one goes through the previous years' question papers in the right manner, they will be able to find out what are the most common topics and hence prepare accordingly.
 The trend also shows that if a question which has been asked before but is missing in the past two papers has the highest chances of reappearing in the one that follows.

 *The article might have information for the previous academic years, please refer the official website of the exam.